Need-Based Financial Aid

 The Architecture Department works with graduate students to identify professional internships both on and off campus.
 This opportunity assists students in furthering their professional goals while still in school.
 Students interested in receiving a professional internship should contact the Department directly.

-Once accepted into the MFA program, US citizens my also apply for a work-study award or financial aid in the form of Federal Stafford and/or Perkins loans.
+Once accepted into the Master of Architecture program, US citizens my also apply for a work-study award or financial aid in the form of Federal Stafford and/or Perkins loans.
 Please go to the Student Financial Services website for additional information.

 MFA, MED, MA & PHD Programs